Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-lZtUUmd8igE.md

 ### Transcript

-> yeah there's a game called golf story that makes fun of golf culture i i have played that actually it's nice yeah i didn't finish it though because, it was a long game it's like a golf rpg it's really cute though
+> yeah there's a game called golf story that makes fun of golf culture- I have played that actually it's nice yeah I didn't finish it though because, it was a long game it's like a golf rpg it's really cute though